 Working to End Poverty in Michigan

 The Consumers Energy Foundation is dedicated to ensuring all Michigan residents thrive economically, and have access to world-class educational resources.
-So we make it a priority to fund nonprofit organizations dedicated to end poverty.
+So we make it a priority to fund nonprofit organizations dedicated to ending poverty and reducing Asset Limited, Income Constrained, Employed (ALICE) individuals in Michigan.
 Whether they provide basic needs or resources for learning, development, higher education or career readiness, each organization we support helps provide people with economic security.

-We’re also involved in a statewide effort to encourage students to consider STEM (science, technology, engineering and mathematics) careers through Michigan FIRST Robotics, and support higher education programs in Michigan such as Grand Valley State University and Michigan State University.
+We’re also involved in a statewide effort to increase the number of qualified applicants for STEM (science, technology, engineering and mathematics) and skilled labor jobs in Michigan.
+We support programs encouraging students to pursue STEM careers, such as FIRST in Michigan (Robotics), and higher education programs specific to STEM/skilled trade careers in Michigan, with an emphasis on Energy.
 Our goal is to ensure that Michigan has a skilled talent pool available now and many years to come.

 When the shelter needed help to build a new facility to serve people in Kalamazoo struggling with homelessness, poverty and mental illness, we got involved.

 AmeriCorps needed funding to support a program to connect veterans with the benefits they need.
 We were honored to help.Read More

 We’re always taking applications for grants to care for the basic needs and future success of Michigan’s residents.
 Do you have a program that will help others?
 Let us know.View Guidelines